threedworld-mit/tdw/Documentation/python/replicant/replicant_dynamic.md

 | --- | --- | --- | --- |
 | collision_detection |  CollisionDetection |  | The [`CollisionDetection`](collision_detection.md) rules. |

-_Returns:_  A list of body IDs that entered a collision on this frame and *didn't* exit a collision on this frame, filtered by the collision detection rules.
+_Returns:_  A list of body IDs that entered a collision on this frame, filtered by the collision detection rules.